Sick Or Healthy: It’s In Your Thoughts

 Gratitude.
 Generosity.
 Growth.

 Is your life happy?
-Do you remember to enjoy the small things in life?
+Do you remember to enjoy the little things in life?
 Do you express your gratitude every day?

-In order to live a healthy happy life requires you to address all aspects of your life and surroundings.
+In order to live a healthy happy life, you need to address all aspects of your life and surroundings.
 You need to go much further than just getting fit or changing what you eat.
-Obviously fitness and diet develop the physical body.
-But they also develop the mental and emotional bodies to a degree through the endorphins released through exercise, and by creating a better chemical balance in the brain through good food choices.
+Fitness and diet obviously support and develop the physical body.
+But they also develop the mental and emotional bodies to a degree.
+They do this by releasing endorphins during exercise, and by creating a better chemical balance in the brain through good food choices.

-The mind-body connection is well recognized and it’s known your emotional state affects how healthy your body is.
+The mind-body connection is well recognised and it’s known your emotional state affects how healthy your body is.

 Holistic growth involves changing and improving on all levels – spiritually as well as physically and mentally.
 It requires you to be constantly aware and willing to make changes in attitudes, to practice mindfulness, to cultivate gratitude and to open your heart with generosity.

 To develop your spirituality you don’t need to follow a religion although you can if you prefer.
 But you do need to develop a close and meaningful relationship with your essential inner self.
-You could go and undertake something quite life-changing such as Vipassana to achieve this, but often it’s by simply looking at the things in your life differently that you create the biggest impact, and you can do this in small ways every day.
+You could go and undertake something quite life-changing such as a silent Vipassana Retreat to achieve this.
+But often it’s by simply looking at the things in your life differently that you create the biggest impact, and you can do this in small ways every day.

 • showing love and care for the Earth in your own neighbourhood